 Low oil shutdown safeguards engine from damage

 Parallel ready outlet allows you to connect 2 inverters together for more power (parallel kit sold separately)

 Select from 3 engine speeds (turbo, standard and economy) – to save fuel and reduce noise

-This is our first bus, which isfor sellas a school bus, but we are also open to custom designing and building it out as per your specifications.
-Right now, it’s under going some temporary camping, road trip conversion items so we can sort of get the idea of what it would be like living in a bus.
+This is our first bus (which is now sold)as a school bus, but we are also open to custom designing and building it out as per your specifications.
+Right now, it’s undergoing some temporary camping, road trip conversion items so we can sort of get the idea of what it would be like living in a bus.
 By doing some temporary conversions things to this bus it’s giving us some conversion experience and some ideas for future bus conversion projects.

 Above is the current layout for the temporary conversion.
 If it were a full conversion, all the interior siding, flooring and seating would be removed/gutted and then construction would be done similar to a new home.
 The work being do so far would work as home, but it would be best, but its more expensive to gut the bus first.